JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 title: Snake Puzzle Games
 ---

-Here is a list of all the snake-themed puzzle games that I was able to find, complete with descriptions, pictures, and a few awards.
-The order in which they appear is roughly the order that I completed them in.
+Here is a collection of all the snake-themed puzzle games that I was able to find, complete with descriptions, pictures, and a few awards.
+The order in which they appear is roughly the order that I finished them in.
 The purpose of this article

 -----